-Staff are trained in the Treatment and Education of Autistic and Related - Communications Handicapped Children (TEACCH) - a family-centered, evidence-based practice for autism.
+Staff are trained in the Treatment and Education of Autistic and Related -Communications Handicapped Children (TEACCH) - a family-centered, evidencebased practice for autism.
 The program provides students with sensory diet opportunities in the classroom as well as scheduled time in a sensory room.

-Academic Levels: Academic levels for students enrolled in this program can vary greatly.
+Academic levels for students enrolled in this program can vary greatly.
 A variety of curriculum modifications and assistive technologies are essential.
 There are opportunities for the full spectrum of diploma and certificate exit credentials for all students.

-Social/Emotional Profile: The social/emotional profile for students enrolled in this program can be quite diverse.
-Regimented schedules and individual work stations are critical.
+The social/emotional profile for students enrolled in this program can be quite diverse.
+Predictable schedules and individualized and small group work sessions are critical.

-Director of Exceptional and Alternative Education 315.963.4315 jlandy@CiTiboces.org
+Erin JoyceDirector of Exceptional and Alternative Education315.963.4443ejoyce@CiTiboces.org